NB-NutBoi/NB-NutBoi/README.md

 - I am very fluent in english, but it is not my first language.
 - I have no idea what i'm doing please send help.
 - P.S.
 Specifically, Psychological help.
-- Donuts are overrated.
-- HPL2 Hates all.
-No exceptions.

 ### I AM:
 Not working on anything i'm ready to publicly announce just yet.